 If you’ve been around here long enough, you know I like my donuts baked not fried.
 I know, I’m an anomaly (apart from the fried donuts I recently found at the farmer’s market that nearly made me forget about these).
-I also like one good recipe per baked treat.
+I also like one solid recipe per baked treat.
 And when it’s all-natural too, my heart goes pitter patter.
-So, in honor of National Donut Day (Friday), I made baked donuts.
-Naturally.
 Read more

 More often than not, my limes are hard as a rock and yield little juice and a very sore hand.
 Maybe I should start picking out my own rather than buying the bag?
 Making dinner the other night, trying to come up with a solution, I remembered a tip my friend Meghan taught me a couple years ago.
 And it worked like magic.
 Using the tip of a sharp knife, poke a small slit in the lime and microwave for about 30 seconds.
 The lime will come out juicy and maleable.
 Same rule also applies to lemons.

 If you don’t have a fancy handheld citrus juicer, try cutting the citrus lengthwise (in a straight line between the little nubby ends of the lemon) to yield more juice when squeezing by hand.
 I swear it’s more effective than the common crosswise cutting method.
 And bonus!
 Not as many seeds seem to work their way out.

 —Laura, The First Mess